Auto Repair Shop Owner's Daily Dose 28: Easter (Faith)Apr 12, 2020

 What I'd like you to do is number one, realize that when you're feeling down, it's just a moment.
 Realize that you're staring at the weeds.
 Please look around you.
 See what there is to be grateful for in your life.
 You know we don't realize what we're grateful for until we don't have it anymore.
 I've talked about that before.
 That's the law of familiarity.
 We went through a period of time when we lost electricity at our house for a week due to a storm.
 It took a whole bunch of trees down and everything was terrible.
 We're on well water.
 So guess what?
 No electricity, no water, no toilets.
 This was in July.
 It was 98 degrees outside with no air conditioning.
 That's what this is all about.

 Just step back.
-If you're feeling a little down, step back and say, what am I grateful for?
-Then the second question, who do I want to be today and then the third, who can I make a difference with today?
+If you're feeling a little down, step back, and say, "What am I grateful for?"
+Then the second question is, "Who do I want to be today?"
+And then the third, "Who can I make a difference with today?"
 Think of other people.
 Think about what you can do.
 Those three questions are going to help you get out of feeling down and depressed and into a much better, healthier mindset.
 I was talking to somebody and they said, “I can't wait till things go back to the way they were before.”
 I thought about that and I said, “You know, I don't want them to go back to the way they were before.”
 There are so many lessons to come out of this pandemic.
 There were people that we've taken for granted.
 There are relationships we take for granted.

 I want you just to be beaming with Joy.
 Do that today.
 Do that for you.
 Do that for the guy or the gal.
 What I want for you is to feel and know the peace that God gives each of us.
 He doesn't always take us out of things.
 Sometimes he makes us go through them so that we can become more of what he wants us to be on the other side.
 He wants us to be more on the other side.
 We are on the Potter's wheel and he is making each one of us into something precious.
 So don't fight it.
 Learn from it.
 Become more from it.
 Please share the joy.